Zaki-1052/PHIL_10_Notes/PHIL_10_LE_1.md

 - Misleading ambiguities resolvable with logic
 	- (Name) who never saw a dog and didn't smile
 		- Every time she saw a dog, she smiled
-		- She never saw a dog and new smiled
+		- She never saw a dog and never smiled
 			- linguistic ambiguity
 	- A toddler has shot a person every week in the US for two years straight
 		- A different toddler in the world